-Accelerated Master's Degree Option
+Accelerated Master's Degree Options

-If you are interested in earning a master's degree in environmental policy, human services, legal studies, psychology, or public administration, consider an accelerated master's degree option.
+If you are interested in earning a master's degree, consider an accelerated master's degree option.
 Refer to the Progression Requirements section for details.

 The Bachelor of Science in Psychology program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.

 - Knowledge Base: Explain the major concepts, theoretical perspectives, enduring conflicts, empirical findings, and historical trends in psychology.

 - Research Methods: Apply basic methodology in psychology including research design, data analysis, and the interpretation and evaluation of findings.

 - Critical Thinking Skills: Use analytical thinking, skeptical inquiry, and the scientific approach in solving problems related to behavior and mental processes.

 - Application: Apply the appropriate psychological principles, theories, and concepts to personal, social, and organizational issues and problems.